 Turn down your thermostat and wrap up warm

-It can be tempting to just crank up the heating when it gets cold, but take a second to work out if you'd be more comfortable with an extra layer or two on.
-Walking around in a t-shirt and shorts mid-December?
-We can tell you now: you're doing it wrong.
+It can be tempting to turn up the heating when it gets cold, but take a second to work out if you'd be more comfortable with an extra layer or two on.
+Even reducing your heating by as little as 1ºC can potentially cut your annual bills by over £100.